iNPUTmice/talks/2018_06_01_-_the_ecosystem_is_moving.md

 #### Provider independence

-* Users can talk to each other across domains
+* Users can talk to each other across providers
 * Identified by: user@domain.tld
 * Possible Providers:
  * University